 Stephanie is currently a PhD candidate in the Faculty of Social Work at Wilfrid Laurier University and negotiates several additional responsibilities in conjunction with full-time studies.
 Clinically, she is a social worker with the Sexual Assault Domestic Violence Program at the Niagara Health System, facilitates domestic violence groups with the Family Counselling Centre (Niagara) and offers consultation and training for various community organizations.
-In the academic realm, she is an instructor for McMaster University in the Addiction Education Program and is both an instructor and research assistant at Laurier.
+In the academic realm, she is an instructor for McMaster University in the Addiction Education Program and an instructor at Wilfrid Laurier in the Master of Social Work Program.

 (Resource Management and Development)

 Nancy joined United Way Kitchener-Waterloo in January 2001 as Receptionist/Administrative Assistant.
 Since then Nancy has held several roles at United Way KW including Grants and Allocations Officer, Assistant Director, Community Development and Director, Community Development.
 In January 2012, Nancy took on a new challenge as VP, Resource Mobilization.
 This portfolio includes all community investment and community development work, agency relations, research, measurement and evaluation, and resource development/fundraising.